-The law of succession is the system of rules that determines who gets people’s property when they die.
-Succession law covers many matters, such as:
+The Law Commission will review the law of succession.
+The law of succession is the system of rules that governs who gets a person’s property when they die.

 In July 2019 the Minister Responsible for the Law Commission requested that the Commission review succession law.
 This follows on from the Law Commission’s report on the Property (Relationships) Act 1976.
 In that report, the Commission recommended that a person’s property rights when their spouse or partner dies should be considered as part of a separate and wider review of succession law.